1190452/LAPR3/Documents/UC9/UC9_DeleteElectricScooter.md

 #### Extensions (or alternative flows)

 1a.
-The administrator requests to cancel the creation.
+The administrator requests to cancel the deletion.
 >    1. The use case ends.

 4a.
-The administrator does not enter all the requested data
+The administrator does not enter the id
->    1. The system informs which data is missing.
+>    1. The system informs that the id is missing.
 >    2. The system allows the administrator to enter the missing data (step 3).
 >
   > 2a.
 The administrator does not change the data.
 The use case ends.

 4b.
-The system detects that the data (or some subset of the data) entered (i.e. id) must be unique and that it already exists in the system.
+The system detects that the id entered does not exist in the system.
 >    1. The system alerts the administrator to the fact.
 >    2. The system allows the administrator to change it (step 3)
 >
   > 2a.
-The administrator does not change the data.
+The administrator does not change the id.
 The use case ends.